English / Deutsch

 In 1991 it had become clear that the fledgling school was filling a need.
 An appeal for funds was made at the end of the Bodhgaya Insight Meditation retreats.
 Christopher Titmuss, based in the UK started raising funds, as did Felix Helg in Switzerland.
 A small group of friends in Australia started a group called the Bodhgaya Development Association, with the primary aim of raising funds for the school and other programs in Bodhgaya.
 These three: two individuals and one small group of usually six people, were to become the main fundraisers for twenty years.

-Corruption is rife in Bihar and the decision was made in 1993 to invite a local order of Catholic nuns, called the Queen of the Apostles, to run the school, in so far as providing a principal and deputy for a multi-religious school.
+Finding a local person we could trust and afford to be principal didn't seem possible, so the decision was made in 1993 to invite a local order of Catholic nuns, called the Queen of the Apostles, to run the school, in so far as providing a principal and deputy for a multi-religious school.
 The sisters were seen as totally trustworthy.
 This proved a good decision and the sisters have been an very important part of the success of the school.

 Aren't there public, government-run schools?

 Yes there are.
 But parents feel that the quality of those schools is so low that they are not keen to send their children there.
 All government services in the State of Bihar are plagued by inefficiency and corruption.
-Often teachers in government schools are paid well but do not turn up to teach.
+Often teachers in government schools are paid well but do not turn up to teach and when they do teach they often don't teach well.

 What is it like in Bihar?

 Bihar is one of the poorest and most corrupt states in India.
-According to the Indian Government census information on Bihar, just under half, 46%, of the female population is literate and a very high 18% of the population is under seven years old.
+Around half, 51.5%, of the female population is literate and a very high 28% of the population is under ten years old.
 One can still find villages were not a single person can read or write.
 Most homes are not connected to roads and only around 20% of households have access to piped water.
 With a population of 104 million in 2011, it is India's third most populous state.
 While many of the poor in Bodhgaya are better off than they were years ago, and while Bodhgaya benefits from being a pilgrimage destination, there is still widespread poverty.

 Who goes to the school?